overcrash66/Video-caption-Creator/README.md

 For windows users:
 Download 7z file from [here](https://github.com/overcrash66/Video-caption-Creator/releases/download/v1.0.0/Video-Caption-Creator.7z)

-extract and execute Video-Caption-Creator.exe
+Extract and execute Video-Caption-Creator.exe

-or
+Or

 * Clone or download this repository